rjrodger/gubu/README.md

 ## Footnotes

-[^1]: The implementation algorithm is iterative, just a loop that processes values in depth-first order.
+[^1]: The implementation algorithm is iterative, just a loop that
+      processes values in depth-first order.

+[^2]: As empty strings are *falsy*, an empty string is not considered
+      to match the `string` type.
+To allow empty strings, use `Empty(String)`.